Configure a VLAN Interface

 - (Optional) Click the IPv6 Address tab and configure the following:

-- Enable IPv6 processing—To enable IPv6 processing and to automatically configure the link-local address when you do not configure the global address, slide the State slider to blue.
+- State - To enable IPv6 processing and to automatically configure the link-local address when you do not configure the global address, slide the State slider to blue.
 The link local address is generated based on the interface MAC addresses (Modified EUI-64 format).

 Router advertisements are also sent in response to router solicitation messages (ICMPv6 Type 133).
 Router solicitation messages are sent by hosts at system startup so that the host can immediately auto-configure without needing to wait for the next scheduled router advertisement message.